TCNOco/TcNo-Acc-Switcher/README.md

 ### Required libraries for building:
 - Curl (release uses 7.67.0) - [Download](https://curl.haxx.se/download.html), Build guide: https://youtu.be/q_mXVZ6VJs4

+### PLEASE NOTE: A GUI version is in the works.
+Users will have an update notification as usual, and it will be pushed here via GitHub Releases.

 *The program checks for updates each run.
 If found, it notifies user on next run.
 When the program checks for updates, it adds to a counter saying "Add 1 to the counter for my Province/State in country", purely for interest's sake.
 IP addresses and identifyable information is not collected.